Machine Learning Terms and Methods

 Unsupervised Learning

-Training a model to find patterns in a dataset, typically an unlabeled dataset.
+Training a modelarrow-up-right to find patterns in a dataset, typically an unlabeled dataset.

 The most common use of unsupervised machine learning is to cluster data into groups of similar examples.
 For example, an unsupervised machine learning algorithm can cluster songs together based on various properties of the music.
 The resulting clusters can become an input to other machine learning algorithms (for example, to a music recommendation service).
 Clustering can be helpful in domains where true labels are hard to obtain.
 For example, in domains such as anti-abuse and fraud, clusters can help humans better understand the data.